mpdf/mpdf.github.io/reference/mpdf-functions/overwrite.md

 <div class="alert alert-info" role="alert">**Note:** If you want the final PDF file to be encrypted, you need to encrypt the original source file.
 Make sure that you specify a password otherwise mPDF uses a random password and **OverWrite()** will not be able to access the text.</div>

-<div class="alert alert-info" role="alert">**Note:** From mPDF &gt;= 5.3 a unique encryption key is generated each time you create a PDF file.
+<div class="alert alert-info" role="alert">**Note:** From mPDF >= 5.3 a unique encryption key is generated each time you create a PDF file.
 So to use encryption you need to save variables when you create the original file.
 See Example 2.</div>

 # Parameters